porterjamesj/website/content/hiking/lt23/day18/index.md

 - End: US Route 2
 - Approx Miles: 10.6

 We wake to fog and clouds, but no rain thankfully.
 Mooch zooms ahead as usual so it's me, Stiltz, and Rebecca hiking together on the way up Camel's Hump.
 It's only 1.9 miles from Montclair Glen to the summit, but it's two very steep scrambly rock sections with a little plateau in between them.
-With fresh legs it really wasn't that bad.
+With fresh legs it really isn't that bad.

-The lighting effects of the morning sun filtering through the fog were really striking.
-Everything was lit with a bizarre yellow-orange glow.
+The lighting effects of the morning sun filtering through the fog are really striking.
+Everything's lit with a bizarre yellow-orange glow.

 {{< oneimage src="images/fog_wide.jpg" width="120" >}}